 Students are required to complete two forms to apply for financial aid.

-- The WTS FA application assesses need based on student income, expected gifts, assets and projected expenses.
+- The WTS Financial Aid (FA) application assesses need based on student income, expected gifts, assets and projected expenses.
 This WTS financial aid application form should be downloaded (see bottom of page), completed, and returned to Pat Dykhuis.

 - The U.S. Government form, FAFSA.
 This form can be accessed at FAFSA.gov.

 Students who are U.S. citizens or Permanent Residents and who are enrolled at least half time may apply to borrow up to $20,500 in unsubsidized loans on an annual basis through the William D. Ford Direct Loan Program.(Internet Explorer only to open this link) First time borrowers must do entrance counseling and sign a Master Promissory Note by going to the website www.studentloans.gov.